StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 ## Perform a backup on file storage

 Whether using Network File System (NFS) or MinIO S3 object storage, copy the contents of the folder or bucket.

-## Test the backup process

-Test the backup process in a staging or test environment to ensure scripts and configurations work as expected.
-Periodically validate restoration procedures in test environments to confirm the integrity of the backup data.

 <h2>Next steps</h2>